demisto/content/Packs/GoogleChronicleBackstory/Playbooks/playbook-List_Device_Events_-_Chronicle_README.md

-This playbook receives ChronicleAsset identifier information and provides a list of events related to each one of them.
+This playbook receives chronicle asset identifier information and gives out a list of events related to each one of them.
-Supported integration: Chronicle
+Supported integration:
+- Chronicle

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.